SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 talks about TA muscle activation and mechanisms, needs the workshop or a video linked
 ```
 # Strong M2
 Usually when going into M2, we find a fairly passive, hollow, hooty sound.
 This is partially because of the [mechanism](/wiki/pages/other-resources/mechanisms) itself and partly because the thyroarytenoid (TA) muscles tend to deactivate, and often we lose [closure](/wiki/pages/clarity/breathiness) too.
-All these features combined lead to the previously described hooyt and hollow sound.
+All these features combined lead to the previously described hooty and hollow sound.

 Passive M2
 <audio controls> <source src="/audio/tone-m2-passive.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>